readthedocs/readthedocs.org/docs/user/security-log.rst

    This feature exists only on :doc:`/commercial/index`.

-The length of log store varies with your plan, check our `pricing page <https://readthedocs.com/pricing/>`__ for more details.
+The length of log storage varies with your plan, check our `pricing page <https://readthedocs.com/pricing/>`__ for more details.
 We track the following events: